The EAL Academy offers strategic consultancy for schools, local authorities and academy trusts

 Peterborough City Council

-Currently, The EAL Academy is completing a four year project for Peterborough City Council to develop effective EAL provision and practice in some 60 schools across the city.
-Our work has shown significant increases in EAL attainment and achievement, and we will leave an enduring legacy of highly effective school to school support for EAL.
+The EAL Academy has recently completed a four year project for Peterborough City Council to develop effective EAL provision and practice in some 60 schools across the city.
+Our work has shown significant increases in EAL attainment and achievement, and we have left an enduring legacy of highly effective school to school support for EAL.

 Jonathan LewisService Director for Education at Peterborough City Council